 Most medical experts recommend at least 30 minutes of daily activity.
 But…getting moving can get very boring after a while.
 Need a few ideas to remedy those times you get tired of the same old same old?

-Burn crazy calories in a close-to-dark, room listening to loud music.
-If you don’t exactly live to exercise, and tend to not push yourself enough, a class like this holds your hand every step of the way.
+Burn crazy calories in a room listening to loud music.
+If you don’t exactly live to exercise, and tend to not push yourself enough, a spin (cycle) class holds your hand every step of the way.
 No chatting, not much resting.

 If you like yoga, try spicing things up a bit (or a lot) with Bikram yoga.
 The room is heated to 105 degrees or more so your heart rate is higher than in a normal class.
 The heat also really helps increase your sense of flexibility.
 Even though the class is physically demanding, you really feel calmer when you leave than when you got there.